sudodoki/prj-nlp/tasks/Serhii Nechyporchuk/task-description.md

 There an ability to set scope of search:

-* for event: `Find attendees who attended AI Summit`, `Find attendees who wrote post about Andrew Ng at AI Summit`
+* for event: `Find attendees who attended AI Summit`, `Find attendees who wrote post about neural nets at AI Summit`
 * for date: `Find attendees who wrote post about AI since April 14`
 * or both